 QPR Suicide Prevention Training

-The SUNY Sullivan Community Learning Program, in partnership with Sullivan 180, is proud to present a free, online course in suicide prevention training for the community at large.
+The SUNY Sullivan Community Learning Program, in partnership with Sullivan 180, is proud to present a free course in suicide prevention training for the community at large.
 Sullivan County has the highest suicide mortality rate in the Hudson Valley.
 QPR Suicide Prevention Training teaches people how to recognize the warning signs of suicide and employ the QPR (Question, Persuade, Refer) method.
 The long-range goal is to train several hundred Sullivan community members in this life saving intervention.

 QPR is a practical and proven suicide prevention training.
 It teaches students how to discuss difficult topics with depressed individuals, offer hope, and provide resources to help struggling people get the help they need.
 In many ways, QPR is just like CPR—an invaluable and potentially life-saving emergency response aimed at those in crisis.
-The one-session workshop—90 minutes of instruction, followed by a 30-minute Q&A—is designed to teach suicide warning signs QPR’s three life savings skills:
+The workshop—90 minutes of instruction, followed by a 30-minute Q&A—is designed to teach suicide warning signs QPR’s three life savings skills:

 –Question…the person about suicide